KhronosGroup/glTF/extensions/CESIUM_binary_glTF/README.md

 size (gzip) | 728 KB            | 677 KB            | 706 KB                             |  707 KB

 (Not impressed by gzip size for this example)

-Binary glTF still supports external resources and embedded base64 ones.
-For example, I think a common case will be to embed .bin and shaders into a binary glTF and then have external images.

-Questions
-* Do we want this to become core glTF?
-Or a container format?
-* Any recommended tweaks to the schema?

 ## Known Implementations